What is it?

 Why does it matter for dogs?

 Dogs are members of our families!
 Their health, temperament, behavioral issues, breeding standards, and more can all be explained by their genetics.
 A lot of diseases in dogs are passed down through their genes.
-Different breeds are often prone to differing genetic diseases, such as labrador retrievers and hip dysplasia or Myxomatous mitral valve disease in Cavalier King Charles Spaniels.
+Different breeds are often prone to different genetic diseases, such as labrador retrievers and hip dysplasia or Myxomatous mitral valve disease in Cavalier King Charles Spaniels.
 And, it has been found that genetics is responsible for 60-70% of traits like prey drive, aggression towards strangers, and trainability across differing dog breeds.

 The Nitty Gritty of Genetics in Dogs